 - the effectiveness of the Museum’s advertising campaigns.

-You can opt out of tracking if you do not want your data to be reported.
-For more information on how to opt out, please consult:
+You can opt out of tracking if you do not want your data to be reported or can request that your personal data be deleted.
+For more information on how to opt out or to request deletion of any personal data held by external platforms, please consult:

 - Facebook cookies policy